 14. Smith Rock State Park

 Smith Rock State Park is an Oregon gem.
 This park has miles of trails, stunning views, opportunities to see wildlife, and world-class rock climbing.
-One of many trails within the park that you might enjoy is the Misery Ridge and River Trail.
+One of many trails within the park that you might enjoy is the Misery Ridge Trail.
 This is a 3.7 mile loop trail for experienced hikers.
 This trail is challenging and has a steep climb, but rewards hikers with pretty ridge views.

 For a more moderate hike, try the seven mile Burma Road Loop.
 One of the easier and shorter trails in Smith Rock State Park is The Chute, which is a .5 mile out and back trail good for bird watching and nature trips.
 This is more of a walking trail than a hiking trail.